Levest Contraceptive Pill

 -

-- thickening cervical mucus so sperm cannot reach an egg
+- Thickening the cervical mucus making it harder for sperm to reach an egg.

 How long does Levest take to work?